dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-11-Time series tems.md

 ---
 published: true
 ---
-## Terminology first

-Time series, as the name imply, it is a distribution of a value in time.
+Terms: A time series is a sequence of numerical data points in time.

 In ML we can identify the following things:
 * the sequence